viewstools/docs/README.md

 This only works in Views Tools.

+### Naming convention

+To avoid errors, make sure your tests comply with these simple rules:
+1. Always start the test name with a capital letter: `Main Test`
+2. Always specify where the test starts by adding `Test` after name as a type.
+3. Don't start the test name with a number.
+4. Don't use any special characters like dashes or parenthesis.

+### Need help?

+Tests might be tricky.
+Reach out with questions via our [Slack Questions Channel](https://slack.viewsdx.com/).
+Mention `@views-tom` or `@dario` to make sure that we get the notifications.

 ## View
 ### Easy in, Easy out
 There is no view without `.view` file.